 Lack of cybersecurity is a major risk to businesses today.
 We read all the time about companies that have been attacked, with a great cost to both the business and the customers.
 Cybersecurity really is a buzzword in this digital world.
 But what is the definition of this word?
-And why do I need to bother about cybersecurity and cyber-attacks?
+And why do I need to bother about cybersecurity and cyberattacks?
 Read on and learn how to work with cybersecurity and thus can protect your critical information.

 The definition of cybersecurity

-There are several definitions of the word cybersecurity but they all have in common that cybersecurity is comprised of an evolving set of tools, risk management approaches, technologies, training, and best practices designed to protect networks, devices, programs, and data from attacks or unauthorized access.
+There are several definitions of the word cybersecurity but they all have in common that cybersecurity is comprised of an evolving set of tools, risk management approaches, technologies, training, and best practices designed to protect networks, devices, programs, and data from attacks or unauthorised access.

-“Cybersecurity is the practice of defending computers, servers, mobile devices, electronic systems, networks, and data from malicious attacks”
+Cybersecurity is the practice of defending computers, servers, mobile devices, electronic systems, networks, and data from malicious attacks

 Cybersecurity vs information security